 HVAC maintenance agreements can incentivize technicians to improve performance.
 Reward bonuses and team recognition for new or renewed service contracts, as well as financial rewards for any upgrades or replacement sales made during an annual maintenance visit.

-When Chris Hunter ran his own HVAC, plumbing and electrical company, he gave technicians who sold HVAC maintenance contracts first rights to that customer and residual earnings tied to current contracts.
+When Chris Hunter ran his own HVAC, plumbing, and electrical company, he gave technicians who sold HVAC maintenance contracts first rights to that customer and residual earnings tied to current contracts.

 “For every service agreement/club membership that a tech sells, they get the first right to go service that customer,” says Hunter, who now serves as Director of Customer Relations at ServiceTitan.
 “That’s helpful to the techs during slow times of the year, plus they get a residual SPIFF as the years go on.”

-By incentivizing your techs to sell more HVAC service contracts, you’ll increase the company’s overall profit as well improve your techs’ job satisfaction and income potential.
+By incentivizing your techs to sell more HVAC service contracts, you’ll increase the company’s overall profit as well as improve your techs’ job satisfaction and income potential.

 Top 5 Selling Points of HVAC Maintenance Agreements

 Customers are naturally skeptical of signing an annual contract of any kind, especially if they’re new to your company, so it’s critical you give your technicians the tools to quickly and easily sell the benefits of an HVAC maintenance contract and show them why HVAC checkups are worth it.

 HVAC maintenance contracts provide an opportunity to make repeat customers feel special and give them access to exclusive discounts or deals, in addition to helping them save on energy costs.
 One way to do that is by calling them a club membership instead of an HVAC maintenance agreement or service contract.

 Hunter says he prefers to call them club memberships because they’re something that benefits the company, customers, and the techs.
 Hunter helps train contractors and service business owners as co-founder of Go Time Success Group.